 Upon receipt of residential allocations issued by the TRPA, Permit Center staff will contact people on the waiting in numerical order.
 The property owner is given 30 days to accept, rescind, or pay a new application fee to go to the bottom of the waiting list.

 If an allocation is rescinded permit staff will contact property owners next in line and give them the opportunity to accept an allocation.
-Permit staff has notified everyone on the single and multi-family allocation waiting lists for 2015/2016.
 For additional information please view our Single Family Allocation Handout and Multi-Family Allocation Handout.

 You may view the current residential allocation waiting lists below: